Schoolyard Ghosts: Reception

 Reviews for the album have generally been very favourable, with positive reviews and interviews featured in Classic Rock (UK), Rock Sound (UK), Goldmine (USA), Record Collector (UK), Eclipsed (Germany), Metal Hammer (Germany), Metal Hammer (Poland), Free!
 (Finland), Rolling Stone (Mexico), Jam (Italy), and Allmusic.

 In June 2008, the album was No. 1 in Prog Archives' Member's Albums of the Year chart and No. 474 in Rate Your Music's reader's albums of 2008.
 In October 2008, the album was No. 5 in the Eclipsed magazine's reader's charts.
 In January 2009, the album was rated No. 23 in the Eclipsed critic's end of year lists.

 Formats

 The album is available in a CD/DVD-A audiophile edition and comes in a digipack format with booklet and also features a 5.1 mix of the album, a photo gallery and videos for 3 songs.
 The first 2000 copies of the album obtained from the No-Man online store came with an exclusive 6 track, 20-minute, bonus disc of alternates and edits.
 It sold out within 2 weeks of the pre-release announcement.

-A second print of the album will be issued in August 2014, replacing the DVD-A with a second CD of bonus material.
+A second print of the album was issued in August 2014, replacing the DVD-A with a second CD of bonus material.